almata/SENotebook/ReactNative/run-app-on-ios-simulator-and-android-emulator-at-same-time.md

 }
 ```

 5. At this point, the iOS simulator gets opened automatically and loads the app.
 I can reload it every time after saving changes in the code using ⌘R in the simulator.
-Or I can show the developer menu with Hardware > Shake Gesture and from there enable the live reload option.
+Even better, live reload can be enabled from the developer menu (Hardware > Shake Gesture).

-__Android emulator__
+## Android emulator

 6. First of all, I need to __manually__ open an Android emulator using `~/Library/Android/sdk/tools/emulator -avd Nexus_4_API_25` (more details about this command at [Run AVD emulator without running Android Studio](https://github.com/almata/SENotebook/blob/master/Android/run-avd-emulator-without-running-android-studio.md)).
 7. With `react-native run-android` I launch the React Packager.
 Same thing can be done with `npm run android` (again, provided `package.json` contains a `scripts` section as stated above).
 8. At this point, the Android emulator loads the app.
-I can access the developer menu with ⌘M and enable live reload from there.
+Live reload can be enabled from the developer menu (⌘M).